More Bad News for Investors of the Parking REIT?

 The complaint seeks a trial by jury; unspecified monetary damages, an order halting the company’s listing on NASDAQ, and the payment of reasonable attorneys’ fees and other expenses.

 Investors are questioning several negative factors in regards to the internalization that were disclosed by the company in an SEC filing.
 There are reportedly existing potential conflicts of interest between the company and the manager, and compensation paid as a result of the internalization transactions.

 Also, there are significant costs involved with completing the transactions contemplated by the contribution agreement, as well the substantial time and effort required to complete the internalization, and the related disruption to the company’s operations.

 Further, consideration paid in the form of common stock will have a dilutive effect and will reduce the voting power and relative ownership percentage interests of current stockholders.

 The Parking REIT Withdraws $100 Million IPO

-According to SEC filings last September, The Parking REIT, Inc. has withdrawn its registration statement that was filed on October 5, 2018.
+According to SEC filings, The Parking REIT, Inc. withdrew its registration statement that was filed on October 5, 2018.